kingfengji/DeepMIML/README.md

 It means, use the model in outputs/coco_2014_train/miml_vgg_16 (--model),

-and test it on the test set. (--data N means use the N-th image in the coco validatation dataset.)
+and test it on the test set. (--data N means use the N-th image in the test set.)

 It will produce 2 visualization per test sample: (as illustrated in the original paper)